ADD CONDITION

 Overdosage

-Documentation of the incident, including the amount and timing of the overdose, is crucial for ongoing patient management and for informing any necessary follow-up care.
+Documentation of the incident, including the amount ingested and the time of exposure, is crucial for effective treatment and follow-up care.
+Continuous monitoring and reassessment of the patient's condition are recommended until they are stabilized.

 Nonclinical Toxicology